 In order to apply the principles of the UN Global Compact in everyday work, it is of great importance to LEONI that social responsibility is also taken into account in the context of supply relationships.
 This applies not only within LEONI, but also to suppliers' operations and for the Company in general.
-In the selection of suppliers, we have in our Wiring Systems Division therefore ever since 2006 checked candidates according to the principles of the UN Global Compact using a supplier self-audit.
-The supplier will receive approval to supply only if either the Social Charter and the Code of Ethics or the principles of the UN Global Compact are accepted.
+In the selection of suppliers, our Wiring Systems Division therefore checks candidates according to the principles of the UN Global Compact using a supplier self-audit.
+The supplier will receive approval to supply only if either the LEONI Social Charter or the principles of the UN Global Compact are accepted.